Evendyce/RecipeShare-Complete-/README.md

+---
+---

+# Complete

+---
+---

+This project is considered Complete, and will no longer be worked on.
+All expectations of the Project have been met.
+Further improvements may be expressed in Future Projects

+---
+---

 # 📖 RecipeShare — Take-Home Assessment

 Welcome to **RecipeShare**, a vibrant platform where home cooks and food bloggers can create, view, and share recipes in a beautifully styled, user-friendly space.
 This app was built as a take-home assessment to demonstrate real-world development skills across architecture, design, and feature implementation.